microsoft/onnxruntime/csharp/sample/Microsoft.ML.OnnxRuntime.ResNet50v2Sample/README.md

 }
 ```

-Here, we're creating a Tensor of the required size `(batch-size, height, width, channels)`, accessing the pixel values, preprocessing them and finally assigning them to the tensor at the appropriate indicies.
+Here, we're creating a Tensor of the required size `(batch-size, channels, height, width)`, accessing the pixel values, preprocessing them and finally assigning them to the tensor at the appropriate indicies.

 ### Setup inputs